leongdev/react-native-super-emojis/README.md

 ## Made with ❤️ by [@leongdev](https://leongdev.com/)

-✨ `react-native-super-emoji` is a personal project made to be used on my other personal projects and I hope that this small lib can help people with the same problem that I faced developing my apps!
+✨ `react-native-super-emojis` is a personal project made to be used on my other personal projects and I hope that this small lib can help people with the same problem that I faced developing my apps!

 ## License